 - Maximum 3 50+/Master archers (regardless of equipment or gender)

 - Maximum of 3 archers in any one shooting category

 Explanation of selection process: (see Appendix “C” for examples)

 - If there are 10 or fewer athletes eligible to be on the Team who will be attending Nationals, then all 10 athletes will automatically be named to the team.
 Otherwise, team selection will occur as follows:

 - The highest ranked recurve archers will be selected first, then working down the list until either 3 are selected or all the eligible recurve archers have been selected, whichever occurs first.
 This will fulfil requirement (a).

-- The next archers to be selected to the team will be the highest ranked female archers, again working down the list until either 3 are selected or all the eligible female archers have been selected, whichever occurs first.
+- The next archers to be selected to the team will be the highest ranked women archers, again working down the list until either 3 are selected or all the eligible women archers have been selected, whichever occurs first.
 This will fulfil requirement (b).
-It is possible that some or all of the minimum required female archers will have already been selected from the recurve requirement in (a).
+It is possible that some or all of the minimum required women archers will have already been selected from the recurve requirement in (a).
 As a result, those persons will count toward fulfilling requirement (b).

 - If after fulfilling requirements (a) through (d) there are still available spots on the team, the team will be filled, working through the list, selecting highest percentage first, regardless of shooting category.

 - It may be possible that in any given year there could be fewer than 10 archers on the BCPT for Nationals.

 If someone is selected to the team but then chooses to not attend Nationals, they should inform the BCPP coordinator as soon as possible so that the next qualifying archer can be advised of their acceptance to the TEAM.